MatteP1/thesis/Tasks.md

 - [x] Proofread report

-- [ ] If time permits, use hocap spec to prove a spec of a client
+- [x] If time permits, use hocap spec to prove a spec of a client
+  - [ ] Clean up proof of client spec